laicc63/PrologConceptNet/README.md

 Only necesary data is preserved in the prolog version

-  -for now, it is including only relations in English language
+  *for now, it is including only relations in English language

-  -it is ignoring additional information that has irregular formats
+  *it is ignoring additional information that has irregular formats

-  -it contains only relation between two English words/phrases, other data like source is filtered out
+  *it contains only relation between two English words/phrases, other data like source is filtered out

 The Prolog version of ConceptNet is parsed from the .csv format of the database